The river of blessings flows abundantly through the valley of gratitude. –African Proverb

 In the United States, some choose to celebrate Thanksgiving in late November to give thanks and reflect on our blessings.
 Though this holiday has a dark history that we should be aware of, we can also make it a time to give thanks and reflect on the good things in our lives.

 Around this holiday, we often hear the word gratitude—so much so that the word may seem overused or even trite.
-But cultivating and expressing gratitude has many advantages for our health and can make us content year-round.
+But cultivating and expressing gratitude has many benefits for our health and can help us stay content year-round.

 So, what is gratitude, and how can we reap the benefits of a gratitude practice?